dotnet/runtime-assets/README.md

 1. Modify the \*.csproj project file(s) and increment the version number.
 2. Generate the nuget package file for your new test data using `dotnet pack`.
-3. Test that corefx can import the new nuget package file.
+3. (Optional) Test that corefx can import the new nuget package file.
-4. Verify that you can consume the new test assets in your corefx unit tests.
+4. (Optional) Verify that you can consume the new test assets in your corefx unit tests.
 5. Submit a corefx-testdata PR with your new test assets and bumped version project file.
-6. Upload the nuget package file to the dotnet blob feed.
+6. Upload the nuget package file to the dotnet blob feed (only .NET team members can do this).
+See: https://github.com/dotnet/core-eng/tree/master/Documentation/Tools/dotnet-core-push-oneoff-package
 7. Submit a corefx PR with your unit test changes that consume the new nuget package.